 Cannabis treatments in the UK

-Following the recent high profile cases of children with severe epilepsy whose symptoms are alleviated by cannabis oil, The Misuse of Drugs (Amendments) (Cannabis and Licence Fees) (England, Wales and Scotland) Regulations 2018 added “cannabis-based products for medicinal use in humans” to Schedule 2 of the MDR.
+Following a review finding that there was conclusive evidence on the therapeutic benefits of cannabis, The Misuse of Drugs (Amendments) (Cannabis and Licence Fees) (England, Wales and Scotland) Regulations 2018 added “cannabis-based products for medicinal use in humans” to Schedule 2 of the MDR.
 Consequently, cannabis products can be prescribed for medicinal use in limited circumstances by approved specialist doctors (i.e. not a regular GP), without the need for a Home Office licence.
-However, there has not been a significant uptake on cannabis prescriptions, partly because until November 2019, no cannabis products were recommended for use in the UK by the National Institute for Health and Care Excellence (“NICE”).
-However, in November 2019, NICE recommended Sativex – an oral cannabis spray, which may result in an increase in prescriptions.

-Cannabis is widely known to contain the psychoactive chemical compound Tetrahydrocannabinol (“THC”).
+Cannabis is widely known to contain the psychoactive chemical compound Tetrahydrocannabinol (THC).
 However, cannabis contains over 100 distinct chemical compounds, most of which are not psychoactive and are accordingly regulated more liberally than cannabis, or cannabis products containing THC.
-Recently, the prevalence of products incorporating one such non-psychoactive chemical compound, Cannabidiol (“CBD”), has increased.
+Recently, the prevalence of products incorporating one such non-psychoactive chemical compound, CBD, has increased.

-CBD is not a controlled drug under the Drugs Laws, and so can be sold freely in the UK.
-However, from 2016 any business selling CBD and claiming that it has medicinal purposes must be registered with the Medicines and Healthcare products Regulation Agency (“MHRA”).
+CBD is not a controlled drug under the Drugs Laws, and so pure CBD can be sold freely in the UK.
+However, from 2016 any business selling CBD and claiming that it has medicinal purposes must be registered with the Medicines and Healthcare products Regulatory Agency (MHRA).
 Due to the costs involved with this registration, companies selling products containing CBD often do not market these as having medicinal purpose, and instead rely on consumers having a general understanding of the potential health benefits.

 In June 2019, the UK Food Standards Agency, following guidance from the European Food Standard Agency, defined CBD as a “novel food”.
-Novel foods cannot be sold without first having a pre-market safety assessment and authorisation under the EU Novel Foods Regulation.
-It is currently unclear whether CBD food products will need to undergo this testing.
-The Food Standards Agency has confirmed it is “committed to finding a proportionate way forward by working with local authorities, businesses and consumers to clarify how to achieve compliance in the marketplace in a proportionate manner”.
-CBD vaping appears to be unaffected by this.
+Novel foods cannot be sold without first having a pre-market safety assessment and authorisation under the Novel Foods Regulation.
+There are currently approximately 12,000 products undergoing assessment.

 Given the recent changes outlined above, it seems likely that the regulation of cannabis (and the growing market facilitated by these developments) will continue to be an area of interest for those in the life sciences and legal industries for some time.
 Whether the trend towards legalisation continues is likely to depend in part on the massed information that will result from the more widespread, permitted use of cannabis both globally and in the UK.